notaryproject/notation/specs/commandline/plugin.md

 ### Install a plugin from file system

 Install a Notation plugin from file system.
+The checksum validation is optional for this case.

 ```shell
 $ notation plugin install <file_path>